Camera Sensor Networks

 Figure: Our algorithm applied to face recognition.
 Each camera estimate the pose of the face and communicates with the neighbors to aggregate the estimates.

-Distributed localization and calibration of camera networks
+Distributed localization of camera networks

 Localization problem in a camera sensor network refers to uniquely determining the pose of every camera with respect to a fixed reference frame.
 More precisely, assume we have a network of n cameras deployed in 3-D. The relative pose of each camera with respect to a reference frame is defined by its rotation R and its translation T with respect to that frame.
 We say the network is localized if there is a set of relative transformations (Rij,Tij) between camera i and j such that when the reference frame for node 1 is fixed at (R1,T1), the other poses (Ri,Ti) are uniquely determined.
 When the field-of-view's of two cameras intersect, it is possible to estimate their relative transformation(Rij,Tij) using two-view epipolar geometry.
 However, there are a couple of problems in directly using these pairwise estimates.